felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

  2. **Feature engineering** transforms and combines the data sets into an analysis data set.
 The analysis data set can be targeted for training a model or scoring data for a production pipeline.
 Each analysis data set is also stored in the Databricks DBFS.

  3. **Training** takes a subset of the complete data and constructs a model we can use to predict future outcomes.
 For solution 1, The model is stored in the Databricks DBFS for use by the scoring notebook.
-For solution 2, this notebook also details how to use MLFlow APIs to deploy the model as a Spark Pandas USF for batch scoring.
-This might be split into another notebook in the future.
+For solution 2, this notebook also details how to use MLFlow APIs to register the model on Azure Machine Learning and build an Azure Container Image for model deployment.

  4. **Scoring** uses a different subset of the data, including data not yet collected to predict the current and future state of the machine.
 The model results are stored back onto the Databricks DBFS.

 # Prerequisites

  * We assume you have an Azure subscription.
-You will also need access to git on your working compute instance (local computer or VM).
-The repository is located at: `https://github.com/Azure/BatchSparkScoringPredictiveMaintenance`

-* Any working computer that has a web browser, and runs python Python Version > 2.7.9 or > 3.6 as specified for using the Databricks CLI.

 ## Azure Databricks